 One downside of living in Harveysburg, however, is that residents on average have to contend with a long commute, spending on average 30.63 minutes every day commuting to work.

-The education level of Harveysburg citizens is a little higher than the average for US cities and towns: 21.63% of adults in Harveysburg have at least a bachelor's degree.
+The citizens of Harveysburg are slightly better educated than the national average of 21.84% for all cities and towns, with 21.63% of adults in Harveysburg having a bachelor's degree or advanced degree.

 The per capita income in Harveysburg in 2022 was $41,552, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,208 for a family of four.
 However, Harveysburg contains both very wealthy and poor people as well.